 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the implementation of automated attendance tracking and the child care case management system—Texas Child Care Connection (TX3C)—including how the required daily check-ins and check-outs are performed and how to manage excessive child absences.
-This letter establishes the time period for providers on Service Improvement Agreements (SIA) to comply with automated attendance requirements.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the implementation of automated attendance tracking and the child care case management system—Texas Child Care Connection (TX3C)—including how the required daily check-ins and checkouts are performed and how to manage excessive child absences.
+This letter establishes the time period for providers on Service Improvement Agreements (SIAs) to comply with automated attendance requirements.

+This updated letter clarifies attendance reporting requirements in instances when there is not a sponsor performing the drop-off or pickup of a child.

 RESCISSIONS:

-WD Letter 08-23, Change 9
+WD Letter 06-26

 BACKGROUND:

 Title 40, Texas Administrative Code (TAC) Chapter 809, Child Care Services rule §809.78 requires parents to report their children’s attendance, and §809.95 outlines requirements for providers’ use of Texas Workforce Commission’s (TWC) automated attendance system.